 There are many other rules and other details you'll need to think about.
 This is tricky stuff, and it's easy to get into trouble if you are not careful about what you say or write.
 That's why you need a lawyer before you start raising funds.

-The Law Offices of Andrew A. Hecht is one of the few practices that has experience in this space.
+Hecht Law PC is one of the few practices that has experience in this space.
 One of our clients, PeoplesVC, Inc., was the first company ever to launch a general solicitation offering.
 We can guide you through the steps of planning your offering, preparing the offering documents and marketing your deal to accredited investors.

 For a limited time we are prepared to provide these services on a fixed price basis.
 We work with hosting platforms, accountants, public relations specialists and other providers who can help you design and market your offering for a fraction of what you might pay a third party placement agent.